remsens-lim/Voodoo/README.md

 * RPG-FMCW94 Doppler cloud radar `Voodoo_predictor_RPG-FMCW94.ipynb` test data is provided in the examples_data folder.
 The script requires a (hourly) LV0 binary file from RPG-FMCW94 and the corresponding Cloundet categorization file (for quicklooks and temporal resolution).
 * for KAZR Doppler cloud radar: `Voodoo_predictor_KAZR.ipynb`
-* help me test and add more devices :smile:
+* help me test and add more devices :)

 The CNN will ultimately be a feature within the Cloudnet processing suite.